Many of the arguments about leadership styles boil down to the discord between transactional and transformational approaches.

 - Extrinsic motivation still works.
 For many people, the simplicity of ‘do this, get that’ motivators or incentives is still the simplest way to drive performance.

-While increased speed and lowering costs is the essence of transactional leadership, at what cost to quality?
+While increased speed and lowering costs are the essence of transactional leadership, at what cost to quality?

 According to James Macgregor Burns, who introduced the concept of transformational leadership, “Leaders and followers make each other advance to a higher level of morality and motivation.”